gclouduniverse/nmp/README.md

+# WARNING

+nmp now part of workbench SDK/CLI: http://github.com/gclouduniverse/workbench

+this repository is no longer maintained.

 # Notebook Model Packer

 Simple SDK and CLI that allows to extract prediction logic directly from the Jupyter Notebooks and deploy them on the GCP Vertex AI Prediction service.